barc/backbone.giraffe/src/docs/collectionView.md

 });
 ```

-All that is left is to create tasty and attach the collection view to the page.
+Let's create tasty fruits and attach the collection view to the page.

 ```js
 var fruits = new Fruits([